 We see this play out when we onboard new customers – by equipping our champions with the tools and messages they need to make “Launch Day” a true celebration of company culture.
 We see this play out when prospects want to hear from those who’ve already been through the move to Vault Platform, and our amazing customers take valuable time out of their busy days to speak to someone unknown.
 And we see this play out when our customers tell us that just by virtue of introducing Vault Platform, their employees already feel part of a more trusting, psychologically safe environment.

-This is why we’ll be formalising our customer network in the coming months.
+This is why we’ll be formalizing our customer network in the coming months.
 Creating a safe space for Vault Platform customers to share their ideas, best practices, challenges, and learnings about how to build a more ethical workplace.

 I happened to join Vault Platform on the day our very first customer launched our product to their business.
-And it has been a privilege each and every day since then to help shape our ethos, our company and our way forward as we step through our mission of transforming the ethics industry.
-I am beyond thrilled that I get to steward our customers through their journey with Vault Platform, participate and celebrate in their success, and learn from them in the process.
+And it has been a privilege each and every day since then to help shape our ethos, our company, and our way forward as we step through our mission of transforming the ethics industry.
+I am beyond thrilled that I get to steward our customers through their journey with Vault Platform, participate and celebrate their success, and learn from them in the process.
 So here’s to the next phase of growth.
 Here’s to building our own ethical company, as we support others along the way.

 Responsible companies run on Vault Platform – so join us!